104: No Such Thing As A Herd Of Koalas

 So does it not have many big mountains, Australia?
 No. I think it's bigger than ours.

-Is there not a tall?
+I think it's not, is there not a tall?
 It's the biggest one on the mainland, isn't there?
-There might be one in the Australian Islands, which is a bit bigger.
+There might be one in the Australian Islands, which is a bit.

 There are a bunch in the Australian Islands.